Connect with us

 Seattle’s Jones Soda Co (USA) (CNSX: JSDA) (OTCMKTS: JSDA) is divesting its cannabis beverage business assets to focus on its new alcoholic libations, health-conscious pop and long-standing line of fizzy drinks.

-On Monday, the renowned drink maker revealed that it has sold its THC-infused beverage line to the private company MJ Reg Disrupters LLC for US$3 million.
+On Monday, the renowned drink maker revealed that it has sold its cannabis-derived THC beverage line to the private company MJ Reg Disrupters LLC for US$3 million.
 Jones got US$489K in cash upfront and the remainder will be paid in chunks over a three-year period.

-The Mary Jones product lineup also includes cannabis gummies and 59-millilitre liquid “shooters” with 10 milligrams of the plant’s psychoactive cannabinoid.
+The Mary Jones product lineup with marijuana-derived THC also includes gummies and 59-millilitre liquid “shooters” with 10 milligrams of the plant’s psychoactive cannabinoid.
+However, it should be noted that Jones will be continuing to distribute its line of Mary Jones products with hemp-derived THC.

 “We are excited about the opportunity to build on the Mary Jones legacy,” said MJ Reg Director Joe Oblas.
 “Jones Soda created a unique and high-quality product, and we are committed to continuing its innovation and reach.”